hivehelsinki/42api-lib/README.md

 HiveLib 42API is a Python script that helps you connect and make requests to the 42 Network's internal [42API](https://api.intra.42.fr/apidoc).

 ## Pre-requisites:
 First things first, get yourself **Python 3.6 or above**.
-You will also need the packages listed in the requirements.txt.
+You will also need the packages listed in the 'requirements.txt'.
 Install them with the command `pip3 install -r requirements.txt`.
 We highly recommend using virtual environments for all Python projects, otherwise it might get [messy](https://xkcd.com/1987/).
 If you are new to Python, you may want to read some basics on [object oriented approach, classes and methods.](https://docs.python.org/3/tutorial/classes.html)

-In order to use intra.py, you will also need a config.yml file.
+In order to use 'intra.py', you will also need a 'config.yml' file.
 The YAML syntax is EZ, made to be human-readable and info about it can be found online.
-Then you need to take a look at the __init__ function in the intra.py, this will tell you what parameters you should put into the config.yml file.

 You can copy the sample file and edit it with your api credentials: